 Available data does not differentiate invoicing patterns as accession country exports to the euro area versus exports to other Europe and euro-bloc countries.
 Speculatively, given the dominance of trade with the rest of Europe in accession exports, these might also be the markets where accession countries are invoicing in euros.
 Consider the following hypothetical invoicing.
 Suppose that 100 percent of accession country trade with the euro area is invoiced in euros (an overstatement given the composition of this trade across differentiated versus homogeneous and commodity-type goods) and 100 percent of accession country trade with the United States is invoiced in dollars.
-The implied use of euros on accession country exports to other countries are shown in Chart 5, with these residual exports primarily directed at the rest of Europe.14 These computations imply that euro invoicing occurs on an average of 37 percent of accession exports to countries is large.
+The implied use of euros on accession country exports to other countries are shown in Chart 5, with these residual exports primarily directed at the rest of Europe.
+These computations imply that euro invoicing occurs on an average of 37 percent of accession exports to countries outside of the euro area and the United States.
+The variation across countries is large.
 Lithuania has zero implied euro invoicing on transactions outside the euro area, while Hungary and Slovenia have euro invoicing have shares exceeding 70 percent on export transactions directed outside the United States and euro area.

-14 The share of euro use in extra-euro area exports is constructed as: (share of total exports invoiced in euros - share of total exports sent to euro area) / (100-share of total exports sent to the euro area and the United States), where all shares are in percent.
+&lt;sup>14 The share of euro use in extra-euro area exports is constructed as: (share of total exports invoiced in euros - share of total exports sent to euro area) / (100-share of total exports sent to the euro area and the United States), where all shares are in percent.